Skip to content

 index = <value>

-aws_account =
+aws_account = splunkapp2

 sourcetype = aws:cloudtrail

-Switch from a CloudTrail input to an SQS-based S3 input
+Switch from a CloudTrail Input to an SQS-based S3 Input

 The SQS-based S3 input is a more fault-tolerant and higher-performing alternative to the CloudTrail input for collecting CloudTrail data.
 If you are already collecting CloudTrail data using a CloudTrail input, you can configure an SQS-based S3 input and seamlessly switch to the new input for CloudTrail data collection with little disruption.